 Powder steel (or particle metallurgy steel) features a very fine grain of tiny steel particles forming a consistent microstructure.
-The powder steel is also known as powdered high-speed tool steel, as it is used in producing industrial tools capable of cutting steel and endure similar extreme operation modes.
+Powder steel is also known as powdered high-speed tool steel, as it is used in producing industrial tools capable of cutting steel and enduring similar extreme operation modes.

 Powder metallurgy steel causes a real stir in the world of knives today.
 If the custom knife is made of particle steel, then it usually costs more than usual.
-Manufacturers from the USA are pioneers, but not pioneers in this case.
+Manufacturers from the USA are pioneers.
 It was them who first began to use premium alloys of this type – hence this pricing policy.
 But, of course, it’s not just about it: powder steels have many features and differences from other types of steels.
-Let’s try to understand this issue and cover, in addition to powder steel, forged steel along with rolled steel.
+Let’s try to understand this issue and cover, in addition to powder steel, forged steel along rolled steel.

 Powder steels are produced by way of a specific manufacturing process that results in an extremely fine-grained structure of the metal allowing outstanding metallurgical properties and richer chemical composition.
 The delicate method of producing powder steel requires being performed in a laboratory rather than in a steel plant.

-The powder metallurgy steel process is more expensive; however, it secures considerable advantages in terms of service properties of the metal.
-The specific micro-structure of the powder metallurgy steel (the uniform distribution of particles) provides a blade with an increased toughness, better wear resistance, cleaner finishes and improved grindability.
-The powder steel can also achieve higher alloy grades and can be heat treated to a higher temperature with less risks of failure.
+The powder metallurgy steel process is more expensive; however, it secures considerable advantages in terms of the service properties of the metal.
+The specific micro-structure of the powder metallurgy steel (the uniform distribution of particles) provides a blade with increased toughness, better wear resistance, cleaner finishes, and improved grindability.
+The powder steel can also achieve higher alloy grades and can be heat-treated to a higher temperature with less risk of failure.
 Part-to-part uniformity of texture yields better product quality, while shapes and mixes of the material can be very flexible.
-Moreover, there is actually no waste of metal with this technology: any leftovers can be recycled into powder again and the cycle can be repeated.
+Moreover, there is no waste of metal with this technology: any leftovers can be recycled into powder again and the cycle can be repeated.
 Thus, the powder metallurgy steel process is a resource-conscious technique.
 The repeated use of metal powder can be versatile enough to create a variety of alloy components.